vincentntang/vincentntang.com/content/posts/20211121-applying-to-jobs-is-like-dating/index.md

 That's how you do it. **You show potential by having a proven record of succeess in a short time frame**.
 You no longer become a risky-junior hire in their eyes, and they can pay you less than a senior yet get the same job done.

+**Ignore the years of experience they ask on the job as well.** This is like asking how much dating experience a person has to vet if there worthy of dating.
+It doesn't matter.
+What matters is what you bring to the table.

+If you want a general rule of thumb, here's what to go by

+- Jobs requiring 2 years of experience will hire a fresh high potential candidate
+- Jobs requiring 5 years of experience will hire people with 1-2 years
+- Jobs requiring 10 years of experience will hire people with 3+ years

 I have a friend who I competed with in his first hackathon, 1.5 years ago.
 He didn't even know software development, but he was a kickass designer.
 We won several hackathons since then

 I referred him to my company with high confidence and he now makes 6 figures.
+This role required 3-5 years of experience.

-Sometimes you also have to play your cards right, some companies need to hire urgently and will pick someone with less experience but lots of potential.
+**Sometimes you also have to play your cards right, some companies need to hire urgently and will pick someone with less experience but lots of potential.**